blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 ###6.5 Issues belonging to Annotations and References

 Context:
-> Ralf has provided a discussion paper for review on Jan 25, 2013: [CSDL References](https://www.oasis-open.org/committees/download.php/48026/CSDL%20References%202013-01-25.doc)
+> Ralf has provided a discussion paper for review on Jan 25, 2013: [CSDL References](https://www.oasis-open.org/committees/download.php/48026/CSDL%20References%202013-01-25.doc), which describes an interpretation of the CSDL elements Reference, Using, AnnotationsReference, and the @Extends attribute of the element that allows a number of new use cases, including cross-service navigation, annoting services not owned by the annotation author, and reuse of types and annotations across services.

 Discussion: